chukShirley/rpg-intro/README.md

 end-proc;
 ```

 `Dcl-Proc` stands for `declare procedure` and `Dcl-Pi` stands for `declare procedure-interface`.
-A PI is required for any procedure that has parameters or a return value.
+A PI is required for any procedure or program that has parameters or a return value.
 It’s used so the compiler knows how to invoke it correctly.

 ### Procedure with no parameters or return value